RadixSeven/VoluntaryTracker/README.md

 I described but never implemented a system involving a Google App engine API and a python desktop component.

-Quick and Dirty
+Fogzap
 ---------------

-A simple system to aggregate the time tracking you already do manually using fogbugz and post it on your Facebook wall.
+A simple system providing a command-line interface to fogbugz.
+Its original purpose was to aggregate the time tracking you already do manually using fogbugz and post it on your Facebook wall.
+However, it has accreted a few extra features and also includes a fogbugz access library with different features and a different interface from the library from fogcreek.